harrythomas1998/Assignment/README.md

 ![Alt Text](https://lhuria94.github.io/assets/img/2017-07-26-coding-standards-that-matter/fn-referencing.png)

-Adding **@TODOs** is also very important as it is common in coding for people to complete the general function of something and have plans to add additional improvements although not enough time at present and then come the end of the project, they have completely forgotten to add those improvements.
+Adding **@TODOs** is also very important as it is common in coding for people to complete the general function of something and have plans to add additional improvements although not enough time at present and then come to the end of the project, they have completely forgotten to add those improvements.

 **@TODOs** will help ensure you do not forget again.
 It is quite simple to implement, just mention what needs to be improved above the code, *example:*